-- [12] It was discovered that the C.4 document, being a rebuttal document which focuses on the principals of assessment, was provided from the Complainant to the Respondent and the Board in accordance with the timelines provided in MRAC.
-C.4 was updated at the onset of the hearings and was accordingly entered into the record as evidence. - [13] No additional preliminary or procedural matters were raised by any party.
+- [12] It was discovered that the C5 document, being a rebuttal document which focuses on the Commercial Land Evidence, was provided from the Complainant to the Respondent and the Board in accordance with the timelines provided in MRAC.
+C5 was updated at the onset of the hearings, and was accordingly entered into the record as evidence. - [13] No additional preliminary or procedural matters were raised by any party.
 Both parties indicated that they were prepared to proceed with the complaint.

-ISSUE
+ISSUE: